 - What blocks me and how can I be free from these blocks?

-An important aspect of this conversation may be to discuss spiritual practice or prayer life, work, and relationships, though there is nothing that cannot be talked about in spiritual direction.
-The spiritual direction conversation also offers a space to articulate realistic visions for your life and to explore how they may be grounded in practice.
+An important aspect of this conversation may be to discuss spiritual practice or prayer life, work, and relationships.
+However, there is nothing that cannot be talked about in spiritual direction.
+The spiritual direction conversation also offers a space to articulate realistic visions for your life and explore how they may be grounded in practice.

 Spiritual direction is the act of paying attention to God, calling attention to God, being attentive to God in a person or circumstances or situation.
 A prerequisite is standing back, doing nothing.
 It opens a quiet eye of adoration.
 It releases the energetic wonder of faith.
 It notices the Invisibilities in and beneath and around the Visibilities.
 It listens for the Silences between the spoken Sounds.Eugene Peterson, Under the Unpredictable Plant, p.181